top of page

 • Does this thought help me become the person I want to be?

-• Does this thought support the life I want to build?
+• Does this thought helps me to have the life I want to have?

 A Simple Example

-• Is this thought moving life forward or holding it back?
+• Is this moving my life forward or holding me back?

 Like a Flashlight in the Dark